broom-lang/broom/design/register_allocation.md

 3. Otherwise choose another def by some heuristic and spill it by emitting a load to it from a free stack slot.

+## Stack Slots

+Native stack slots are used as spill targets.
+A stack slot is the size of a register (4/8 bytes).
+The stack slots are addressed with offsets from the stack pointer (e.g. `movq %rax, (%rsp)` to store rax to first slot or `movq 8(%rsp), %rdi` to restore rdi from second slot).

+Broom code uses its own stack (of heap-allocated continuations).
+However when Broom is first called from native code (as always happens because `main` is not `_start`), it sets up a single native stack frame:

+1. Push the frame pointer (e.g. `pushq %rbp`)
+2. Set the frame pointer to equal the stack pointer (e.g. `movq %rsp, %rbp`)
+3. Subtract `8 * (n (+ 1))` from the stack pointer

+`n` is the maximum number of spill slots needed at any one time.
+Since we use whole-program compilation this is easy to compute during register allocation and patch into FFI callbacks afterwards.
+This gives a stack frame of n (+ 1) slots (plus one for fp).
+On x64 SysV ABI we might have to add a useless extra slot (the (+ 1)) if n is not even to align the stack to 16 bytes for FFI calls.

+And of course when returning to native code we need to

+1. Set the stack pointer to equal the frame pointer (e.g. `movq %rbp, %rsp`)
+2. Pop the frame pointer (e.g. `popq %rbp`)
+3. Return (e.g. `ret`)

+(On x64 `leave` can also be used to achieve both 1. and 2.)

+We can support a `-fno-frame-pointer` optimization option later.

+To support separate compilation the stack frame max size computation could be moved to link time or we might need to have a dynamically sized stack frame.

+Link time optimization is not realistically going to happen and would not support dynamic linking in any case (if it did, at that point you might as well go for a full JIT...).

+Fiddling with the stack pointer dynamically would add some implementation complexity and runtime overhead even to calls firmly inside broom code to track and keep the stack pointer consistent at EBB entry points.